th86/gislkit/README.md

 Download this package from https://github.com/th86/gislkit

-uncompress this package gislkit-master.zip as a directory
+Uncompress this package gislkit-master.zip as a directory

 Open R and install this package* as the following